 Just as with the numbers I've quoted in the battery size estimate, these numbers record the energy input to the battery per mile driven.
 The LEAF's computer will report an average miles per KWh which, at about 4.1, implies an energy cost of about 240Wh/mi.
 I don't know how long the averaging period for that display is, so it's not directly comparable to any of the numbers I have measured.
 If it were a lifetime-to-date average, or an average since the trip odometer were reset, then it would be comparable to my charging data, and would provide a way to estimate battery capacity and charging efficiency.

 I pay about 13c/KWh for my electricity in the winter, and about 1.1c/KWh more in the summer for electricity from my local utility.
 At that rate, my driving costs 3.8c/mile.
 I'm in the process of installing solar panels on my house which will get me nice clean solar power at a levelized cost of energy somewhere around 11-12c/KWh, reducing my cost per mile to about 3.3 cents.
+And with time-of-use rates, you could argue that my charging costs should be based on the 7.5c/KWh off-peak rate, or 2.2c/mi.
 Since (US) people are not accustomed to thinking about fuel economy in cents-per-mile, but rather miles-per-gallon, I'll convert it for a range of plausible gasoline prices: